backend-development/backend-development-textbook/source/asset_pipeline.md

 around in views and stylsheets, it may be helpful to immediatly see the changes you make reflected in the browser.

 To achive this in Rails you can use `guard`.
-Add three gems to your Gemfile:
+Add three gems to the development-section of your Gemfile:

 ```
 group :development do